 Currently, the Morishita lab is focused on understanding the connections between frontal and visual cortices that guide attentional processing.
 Previous work has demonstrated that the Anterior Cingulate Cortex (ACC) in the frontal cortex has “top-down” control of sensory processing in the Visual Cortex (VIS), but how this processing contributes to attention is not well understood.

-Are you interested in learning how you can monitor and manipulate neural circuits in freely moving animals during operant training?
+Are you interested in learning how you can monitor and manipulate neural circuits in freely moving animals for rodent behavior?
 Connect with one of our experts at AMUZA to learn more!